icopy-site/awesome/docs/awesome/awesome-python-data-science.md

 * [xpandas](https://github.com/alan-turing-institute/xpandas) - Universal 1d/2d data containers with Transformers .functionality for data analysis by [The Alan Turing Institute](https://www.turing.ac.uk/).
 * [Arctic](https://github.com/manahl/arctic) - High performance datastore for time series and tick data.
 * [swifter](https://github.com/jmcarpenter2/swifter) - A package which efficiently applies any function to a pandas dataframe or series in the fastest available manner.
+* [pandas_flavor](https://github.com/Zsailer/pandas_flavor) - A package which allow to write your own flavor of Pandas easily.

 ### Pipelines
 * [pdpipe](https://github.com/shaypal5/pdpipe) - Sasy pipelines for pandas DataFrames.